pmongeon/qsslab/content/post/2023-03-30-remi-postdoc/index.md

   focal_point: 'right'
 ---

 QSS Lab is looking forward to welcoming [Rémi Toupin](https://www.qsslab.ca/author/remi-toupin/) back to Halifax this spring.
-Remi is starting two years at Dalhousie as a postdoctoral fellow.
+Remi is starting two years at Dalhousie as a FRQSC postdoctoral fellow.
 Here we profile Remi, learn about his recently completed thesis, and find out what projects he will be working on at the lab!

 **Rémi, tell us about your doctoral thesis!
 What interested you in the subject and inspired you to dive deeper into this project?**